Bilge Yıldız

-Bilge Yıldız is a Professor of Nuclear Science, Materials Science and Engineering at the Massachusetts Institute of Technology.
+Bilge Yıldız is a Professor of Nuclear Science, and Materials Science and Engineering at the Massachusetts Institute of Technology.
 She develops new materials for energy conversion in harsh environments.
 These include solid oxide fuel cells and corrosion-resistant materials for nuclear energy regeneration.

 Early life and education

 Yıldız was born to two teachers in İzmir, Turkey, who made her appreciate education and hard work.
 She became interested in science and engineering whilst at primary school and chose to attend the science specialist school in her home town.
 During school Yıldız worked with a local university on a project to clean the waters in İzmir bay.
 Yıldız was an exchange student with a farming school in Wisconsin and had the opportunity to visit Fermilab.
 She spent her summer holidays on the Aegean Sea.
 Eventually Yıldız studied nuclear engineering at the Hacettepe University, where she particularly became interested in the technology of nuclear engineering.
 At the time there were not clear career paths for her to pursue this in Turkey, and Yıldız decided to move to the Massachusetts Institute of Technology (MIT).
 Yıldız earned her PhD at MIT in 2003, and remained there as a postdoctoral research associate.